AudriusAnusauskas/flickr-app/README.md

  The app consists of several components:

  ### `Layout` component
- It's purpose is to hold and display the structure of the layut of the app. / Currently it contains only `Gallery` component, but if app is to be further developed, there is a possibility to add more elements like header, footer, sidebar, etc.
+ It's purpose is to hold and display the structure of the layut of the app. \
+ Currently it contains only `Gallery` component, but if the app is to be further developed, there is a possibility to add more elements like header, footer, sidebar, etc.

  ### `Gallery` component
  The purpose of this component is to fetch and display a grid of photo items: